MikeEdinger/BramandatSamrathan/content/index.md

 ![[BramandatSamrathanview.webp]]

 Welcome to the campaign web page.
-The most recent can be found here: [[2024.06.10 - Charles Charles in Charge]]
+The most recent can be found here: [[2024.06.24 - The Puzzle Book was Bullshit]]

 You may need to use the following to navigate on mobile
 [NPCs](https://bramandatsamrathan.pages.dev/NPCs/)